Don’t Throw in the Towel!

 The Thoughts We Rarely Admit

 When overthinking kicks in and your mood drops, you’ve probably tried scrolling, snacking, or analyzing your way out of it.
-But there is a simpler fix you might be overlooking.
-Here is why putting on the right track works when nothing else does.
+Here’s my simple reminder to just turn up some music.
+I’ve added a current Spotify playlist, too.

 Have you ever caught yourself working toward a job, a goal, or a relationship that feels off?
 I’ve spent years watching myself chasing the wrong things just because I thought I “should.”
-Here is what I’m learning about why we do this, even when it quietly costs us our peace of mind.
+Here is what I’m learning about why we do this.

 In feudal Japan, a samurai without a master became a ronin.
 If you feel lost after a major life change, this ancient mindset can help you rebuild.